-Our pupils have daily access to both indoor and outdoor environments that are set up in areas of learning, with both adult-led and topic-enhanced continuous provision in each.
+Our pupils have daily access to both indoor and outdoor environments that are set up in areas of learning, with both adult/child-led activities and theme-enhanced continuous provision in each.

 We have a Literacy Room, Maths Room, Creative Room, Art and Design Room and a large safe outdoor area for extending physical development.
 The children have access to all of these learning zones on a daily basis.
 We also have several small quiet rooms which are used as a library and small group intervention & sensory areas.
-In addition we have weekly access to the large PE Hall and the smaller Gymnastics and Dance Hall.
+In addition we have weekly access to the small PE Hall.
 In each of these areas, the teaching and learning builds and extends upon prior learning through high quality teaching.
 Play-based learning is encouraged in each of our learning zones and children direct their own learning from carefully planned opportunities provided by staff.